rmed/dev-init/README.md

 -----

 ```
-usage: dev-init.py [-h] [-l] [-n env | -r env | -s env] [environment]
+usage: dev_init [-h] [--version] [-l] [-n | -r | -s] [environment]

 Automated development environment initialization

+positional arguments:
+  environment   initialize the specified environment in current directory

 optional arguments:
   -h, --help    show this help message and exit
-  -n env, --new env     define a new environment type
-  -r env, --remove env  remove an environment type from the configuration file
-  -s env, --show env    show the commands performed for a specific environemnt
+  --version     show program's version number and exit
   -l, --list    list all the available environment types

-  environment           initialize the specified environment in current
-                        directory
+  -n, --new     define a new environment type
+  -r, --remove  remove an environment type from the configuration file
+  -s, --show    show the commands performed for a specific environemnt
 ```